CAL 46-III Offshore Liveaboard Cruiser (1977)

 Too many of today's deep-water cruisers look -- and handle -- like boats designed in the 1870s.

 Heavy displacement double-enders.
-Deep keeled sloops and ketches with low and massive rigs.
-Boats that disregard almost everything that yacht designers have learned from modem ocean-racing.
+Deep-keeled sloops and ketches with low, massive rigs.
+Boats that disregard almost everything that yacht designers have learned from modern ocean-racing.

 The Safety of Light Displacement

 The CAL 46-III weighs 15 tons.
 Hefty for a coastwise cruiser.
 But light for an offshore boat.
-So she rises over massive ocean rollers like a modem ocean racer, instead of wallowing in the troughs.
-She rides with a breaking storm wave, instead of stopping dead in its path.
+So she rises over massive ocean rollers like a modern ocean racer, instead of wallowing in the troughs.
+She rides a breaking storm wave, rather than stopping dead in its path.

-Hand layed-up fiberglass construction, generous structural bulkheads make her sinewy and tough.
+Hand-laid fiberglass construction and generous structural bulkheads make her sinewy and tough.
 And Bill Lapworth's sea kindly design makes her fast enough to run before a storm.

 Two Easy To Handle Rigs